mtk3d/LaraTUI/Readme.md

 ![Interface](./assets/interface.png)

-Project is something between PoC and very Alpha state for now.
+Project is something between PoC and pre-Alpha.
 There are no tests, some parts are mocked, and it needs some refactoring.

 ## Requirements